WALXAR/the-example-app.csharp/README.md

 }
 ```

-Step 7: To start the kestrel server, run the following
+Step 7: To start the kestrel server, run the following, yes
 ```bash
 dotnet run
 ```